caglar10ur/goconsistenthash/README.md

+# Consistent Hash

-Reimplemantation of http://www.lexemetech.com/2007/11/consistent-hashing.html in Go
+Reimplemantation of (http://www.lexemetech.com/2007/11/consistent-hashing.html "Consistent Hashing by Tom White") in Go

+## Consistent hashing (from the web page mentioned above)

 Consistent hashing is a scheme that provides a hash table functionality in a way that the adding or removing of one slot does not significantly change the mapping of keys to slots.